Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 9: Fire Bigger Round Groups This Time

 This will help you to see more accurately if your rifle scope now has a good shot placement on your target.
-You could start with 10 fired rounds to make sure your shot is on point, or 5 to save on ammo.

 What Is Bore-Sighting?